Pingumaniac/Language_Implementation_Pattern/README.md

 # Language_Implementation_Patterns
-Based on "Language Implementation Patterns" by Terence Parr
+Based on "Language Implementation Patterns" by Terence Parr.
+Most of the codes are based on the book, and I have slightly modified them.

 ## About each chapter
 * Part I - Getting Started with Parsing